jacksorjacksor/jacksorjacksor-wagtailsite/wagtail_learning.md

 Add "related pages" at bottom of page:

 > In my opinion it’s a better user experience to present a link to a relevant article than to send a user to a page of links. - https://www.searchenginejournal.com/google-john-mueller-tags-seo/396114/#close

+pdb = python debug

+you have to {% load debugger_tags %} at top of page

+then use a tag such as:

+{{ foo |pdb }}

+and it'll appear in the CLI

+-   c: exits
+-   p dir(foo): all available attributes of foo